rickhowe/sample/README.md

 * `:[range]Wrapwidth N`
   * Set a *wrapwidth* at the N-th column in the current buffer.
-A longer line will be visually wrapped at that column and continued to the next screen line.
+A longer line will be virtually wrapped at that column and continued to the next screen line.
 It is possible to specify *wrapwidth* lines in `[range]` (default: all lines) in a buffer.
     - N > 0: a text width from left edge of a text, like `textwidth`